apparena/docs/docs/api/001-index.rst

 1.)
 If we wanted to get apps which are not yet expired and will not expire today, the request would look like this (on the 25th of november in 2016, the date this was written):

-GET /apps?filter.expiryDate[gt]=2016-11-25
+.. http:response:: GET /apps?filter.expiryDate[gt]=2016-11-25

 2.)
 If we wanted to get all the config entities of app '1' where the 'type' field is 'input' the request would be

-GET /apps/1/configs?filter[eq]=input
+.. http:response:: GET /apps/1/configs?filter[eq]=input

-..
-Note:: You can combine all the available query parameter with this filter, shaping your request as you want it.
+Combine these request with pagination, order- and field filters to make precise and lightweight requests!

 Response Formats
 ----------------